Jainism in Canada: First temple

 The first Jain society in the Toronto area was formed in 1974.
 At that time, there were approximately 150 Jain families in the region.
 A Jain religious centre was first officially established in Toronto in 1988 when the Jain society purchased a Church building and converted it into a temple.
-The temple served both the Svetambara and Digambar communities, whose theology and religious practice differs in some aspects.
+The temple served both the Śvetāmbara and Digambar communities, whose theology and religious practice differs in some aspects.

-A new temple is under construction in Scarborough, which, once completed in 2016, will be the largest Jain temple in North America.
+Jain Temple at Scarborough,Toronto is the largest Jain temple.There are almost 165 Jain Temples across Canada.

 Themes in Canadian Jainism

 Canadian Jainism differs from Jainism in India in part due to the lack of Jain ascetics.
-In India, ascetics often promote sect loyalty and religious orthodoxy.
-This difference has promoted a more non-sectarian Jain identity which allows for diversity of beliefs.
-Some Jains have argued that this leads to a less authentic version of Jainism.
-Others have applauded the way that Canadian Jainism promotes a more casteless modern interpretation of the religion.
-In the Gujarati community Jains have become integrated with Hindus, and have often served together on community projects.
+In India, ascetics often provide more guidance on Jainism and correct way of practice.This difference has led to less opportunities for Canadian Jains to learn from the directly from ascetics.
+However, Jains in Canada try their best to learn through other sources and keep themselves knowledgeable.
+Canadian Jains respect all religions but maintain their principles and identity as Jains.
+Jains have supported and served together with many other communities especially Hindus in various community projects.

 Many Canadian Jains actively promote vegetarianism, meditation, and interfaith dialogue.